bitprophet/releases/docs/concepts.rst

       major/complex bug fixes which are too risky to include in a bugfix release.

-        * Feature releases are implicitly assumed to include all bugfixes released before them, in addition to their own contents.
-In other words, bugs fixed in older release lines are always forward-ported when possible.
         * The second version number is incremented for these, e.g.  ``1.1.0``.

     * **Bugfix releases** (sometimes called **tertiary**) focus on fixing